 The Problem of Overfishing

 One of the major drivers behind the push for sustainable fisheries is the global crisis of overfishing.
 Overfishing occurs when fish are harvested faster than they can reproduce, leading to the depletion of fish populations.
 According to the Food and Agriculture Organization (FAO), over 30% of the world’s fish stocks are overexploited, and an additional 60% are being fished at their maximum sustainable levels.
+The consequences of overfishing include:- Decline in Key Species: Popular species like tuna and cod face population collapse in many regions.

 - Ecosystem Disruption: The removal of predators or prey can throw entire marine ecosystems out of balance.